OkeBahnsen/personal-homepage/content/publication/Observing many researchers using the same data and hypothesis reveals a hidden universe of uncertainty/index.md

 publication: "*Proceedings of the National Academy of Sciences of the USA (PNAS) 119 (44), pp. 1-8*"
 publication_short: "*Proceedings of the National Academy of Sciences of the USA (PNAS) 119 (44), pp. 1-8*"

 abstract: This study explores how researchers' analytical choices affect the reliability of scientific findings.
-Most discussions of reliability problems in science focus on systematic biases.
-We broaden the lens to emphasize the idiosyncrasy of conscious and unconscious decisions that researchers make during data analysis.
-We coordinated 161 researchers in 73 research teams and observed their research decisions as they used the same data to independently test the same prominent social science hypothesis: that greater immigration reduces support for social policies among the public.

 # Summary.
 An optional shortened abstract.
 summary: This study explores how researchers' analytical choices affect the reliability of scientific findings.
-Most discussions of reliability problems in science focus on systematic biases.
-We broaden the lens to emphasize the idiosyncrasy of conscious and unconscious decisions that researchers make during data analysis.

 tags:
 - Source Themes